alberttrann/Paper_Classifier/README.md

 #### 3. Comparing Architectures: The Final Hierarchy

-1.  **Tier 1 (State-of-the-Art):** **Fine-Tuned Transformer (Accuracy: 0.7962, Hamming Loss: 0.0370)**.
+1.  **Tier 1 (State-of-the-Art):** **Fine-Tuned Transformer (Accuracy: 0.8063, Hamming Loss: 0.0353)**.
 The clear champion.
 Its end-to-end, deep learning architecture provides the most powerful and accurate solution.
 2.  **Tier 2 (Excellent, Non-DL alternative):** A **Single `kNN` on pre-trained `e5-base` Embeddings (Accuracy: 0.7825, Hamming Loss: 0.0394)**.
-This surprisingly simple approach remains the best choice if you cannot afford the computational cost of fine-tuning.
+This surprisingly simple approach remains the best choice if we cannot afford the computational cost of fine-tuning.
 It highlights the incredible quality of the base e5 embeddings.
 3.  **Tier 3 (Robust & Reliable):** **Binary Relevance with a Soft-Voting Ensemble (Accuracy: ~0.77, Hamming Loss: ~0.0387)**.
 While not the most accurate, it makes the fewest errors on average and is a highly robust and interpretable ensemble method.
 4.  **Tier 4 (Underperforming):** Stacking Ensembles and other single-model approaches, which were all surpassed by the top 3 architectures.